 Support Healthy Eggs and Sperm, Prior to Pregnancy

 There are key components to consider when preparing for pregnancy, some of these may help to prevent blighted ovum.
 Ensure that you have the healthiest eggs and sperm possible, prior to conception.
-Poor quality eggs and sperm are know to cause chromosomal abnormalities, including birth defects in babies that develop full term, and increase incidence of miscarriage.
+Poor quality eggs and sperm are known to cause chromosomal abnormalities, including birth defects in babies that develop full term, and increase incidence of miscarriage.

 If you have recently had a miscarriage it is important to work on preparing your body for pregnancy, 3 months prior to conception.
 Both eggs and sperm renew about every 90 days.
 Changes you make today will impact the egg and sperm that will be used 3 months from now.
 Wait for 3 months after your miscarriage before trying to conceive again.
 This will give you the time to prepare, while increasing chances of a successful pregnancy.